Photography by Andy Goodson and Sean Hootz

 I want to say that standing at the foot of the iconic 70 Mile Butte trail is intimidating.
 But not wanting to oversell the feature, I call it: "The perfect destination for mountain climbers who hate mountains."
 The slopes are curt but frequent and the banks are impressive, not dizzying.
 We decide to give it a halfway-test to see if it's worth spending the calories.

 "Do we have to stick to the trail?" asks Matt, indirectly calling attention to the fact that, without trees, the trails are pretty much arbitrary.
-With no sings, we guess whether we're seeing the cherry-picked scenery of someone who knows something we don't, or the path of least resistance taken by a trail grader.
+With no signs, we guess whether we're seeing the cherry-picked scenery of someone who knows something we don't, or the path of least resistance taken by a trail grader.

 The path leads us up and around the first knoll whose slopes are dressed with a mixed bag of scattered glacial rocks, most of which are irregular in shape, round and smooth around the edges.
 At higher elevations, eroded banks reveal deeper ravines and walls of sandstone.
 The true scale of these features becomes more apparent as we veer uphill and take notice of the expansive, model-like farmland unveiling itself behind our backs.